 - Supervise and set boundaries around your child’s use of the Internet.

-- Create a safety plan with your child so that she knows who to go to if he is feeling unsafe.
-Help your child to understand that if he does not get the help he needs from the first person he tells, to keep telling until he gets the help he needs.
+- Create a safety plan with your child so that they know who to go to if they are feeling unsafe.
+Help your child to understand that if they do not get the help they need from the first person they tell, to keep telling until they get the help they need.

 - If you suspect child abuse, report it to social services, police, or RCMP.
 Understand your duty to report.
 You do not have to have proof of the abuse.